Dining Etiquette: 8 Essential Dining Tips to Remember

-"Picture this: You're out to dinner with friends, they order everything expensive on the menu while you stick to a salad -- is it OK to ask for separate checks?
+You've probably been in the situation when you were out to dinner with friends or business colleagues, and they ordered every expensive item on the menu while you were sticking to a salad during the lunch or dinner.
+Is it OK to ask for separate checks?

 The answer is complicated.
-Etiquette experts actually disagree on whether it is appropriate to split a check in social situations...
+Our research shows that etiquette experts disagree on whether it's appropriate to split a check in social and business situations.

-While the etiquette jury is out on whether or not it’s acceptable to ask for separate checks, the experts do agree on one thing: if you are going to split it, let that be known as soon as you sit down" -- wrote Kathryn Vasel (FoxBusiness.com) in her latest article "Dining Out Etiquette: Rules of Splitting the Check."
+While the etiquette jury is still out on whether or not it’s acceptable to ask for separate checks, etiquette experts agree on one thing: let it be known as soon as possible.
+How soon?
+"As soon as you sit down" -- said Kathryn Vasel (FoxBusiness.com) in her latest article "Dining Out Etiquette: Rules of Splitting the Check."

-While I agree with Kathryn and other experts, I still would like to point out a few rules one should follow when dining out on business or with friends:
+While I agree with Kathryn and other experts, I would like to point out some additional tips one should always follow when dining out with friends or associates.

 - Do order the same number of dishes as your partner, friend, or a colleague.